-Description The property is a purpose built first floor floor flat in a two storey block of four units.
-Accommodation First Floor: Entrance Hallway, Living Room, Kitchen, two Bedrooms, Bathroom.
-Gross Internal Floor Area (m2) 59 Neighbourhood and Location The property forms part of an established residential area in the village of Portpatrick.
-The surrounding properties in the immediate vicinity are generally of a variety of age and style.
-A range of amenities can be found nearby and within the town of Stranraer a short commute away.
-Age The subjects were built for Loreburn Housing Association circa 1993.
+Description The property is a purpose built second floor flat in a 3 storey block of six units.
+There is a shared entrance.
+Accommodation Second Floor: Entrance Hallway, Lounge open to Kitchen, Bedroom, Bathroom.
+Gross Internal Floor Area (m2) Approximately 41m 2 .
+Neighbourhood and Location The property forms part of an established residential area in the town of Troon.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found within the town.
+Age Approximately 125 years old.
 Weather It was overcast and dry, following generally mixed weather conditions.
-Chimney Stacks There are no chimney stacks.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There is a chimney stack of brick construction.
+This has a render finish.
+There is a lead flashing at the base of the chimney.
+My inspection of the chimney stack was restricted from ground level.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and tiled.
-Access to the roof space is available via a hatch in the entrance hallway.
-The roof is of timber construction, with underside felt.
+The roof is pitched and slated.
+The flat roof of the bay window is finished with lead.
+Valleys are lined with lead materials.
+There are dormer windows at the front and rear, having pitched and flat roofs, overlaid in natural slates and felt or similar material.
+Flashings around dormers are formed in lead.
+Access to the roof space is available via a hatch in the communal second floor landing.
+The roof is of timber construction, with timber sarking.
 Insulation materials have been laid over and between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a PVC ogee design with PVC box profile downpipes.
+The gutters are of a PVC and lead, half round and valley design with PVC and cast iron, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity brick/block construction, externally brick faced.
-The damp proof course was not visible however, I would anticipate a building of this age to have a PVC damp proof course or similar.
+The walls are of solid stone, brick and timber frame construction, externally pointed and rendered.
+There is provision of sub floor ventilation via air vents and ground level.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The windows are of a double glazed UPVC type.
-The access door is of a timber panelled design.
-The soffits and fascias are formed in timber.
-External Decorations Visually inspected.
-The external timbers are painted.
-Conservatories and Porches There are no conservatories or porches.